 The best way to keep informed of the status of your application is to check the Engineering Applicant Portal.
 Here you can confirm the receipt of your documents, receive important updates from our Admissions Office and review the current status of your application.

 Ontario high school students are considering in three rounds of admission February, March, and May.
 When a decision is made, it will be posted here first!
-All decisions will be made by May 26, 2017.
+All decisions will be made by the end of May.

 Have questions?
 Email us at email@example.com